Basis-Theory/docs/source/includes/api-reference/_tokens.md

 `children` | false | *array* | `[]` | An array of [tokens](#token-object).
 Can be used to bulk create tokens with [token associations](#create-token-association)

 <aside class="success">
   <span>Basis Theory recommends encrypting the <code>data</code> attribute of the token.
-Our recommendation is encrypt the data with a one-time use symmetric encryption key such as <code>AES-256</code> and then encrypt the symmetric key with an asymmetric public key such as <code>RSA</code>.
+Our recommendation is that you encrypt the data with a one-time use symmetric encryption key such as <code>AES-256</code> and then encrypt the symmetric key with an asymmetric public key such as <code>RSA</code>.
 Our SDK will automatically handle this for you.</span>
 </aside>

 <aside class="warning">